 Dogs teach children to look after something other than themselves, as they require feeding, exercise, and affection everyday.

 Therefore your child has to consider their needs.
 Are they hungry?
+Are they not eating?
 Do they need to go outside?
 Do they want some attention?
 It is a fun learning experience that will teach them simple tasks from keeping their food or water bowl topped up, to grooming or walking them.

 Caring for a pet requires compassion, understanding and empathy.
 Your children will learn to be kind and take care of the basic needs of others.